 But lending has become tougher in the current economic climate, whether you’re starting out, or seeking funding for franchise growth.
 This, however, doesn’t mean there’s no chance of getting finance for your venture.

 “Your ability to be successful with a franchise ultimately depends on your capability to fund the franchise,” says Sam Edwards, digital marketing strategist and speaker.

 “And unless you’re sitting on a sizable nest egg that you’re comfortable giving up, it’s going to have to come from a third-party.”

 There are a wide range of options for you to consider as viable funding methods, from banks to your franchisor and even a like-minded entrepreneur looking for the same opportunity:

 1Apply for bank finance

-Some banks have a specialised division for franchising, but you’ll be hard-pressed to find a bank to lend you the money you need without the details on how you plan to run your business and what your plans and projections are for its future.
+You’ll be hard-pressed to find a bank to lend you the money you need without the details on how you plan to run your business and what your plans and projections are for its future.
 A business plan is an essential requirement for going into business.